-Today’s parenting hack for halloween won’t actually make you any money, but it CAN save you big bucks.
-And isn’t that kind of the same thing?
+So after much research and thinking, we came up with our own genius hack for saving money at the pumpkin patch.
 Also, it’s a hustle on your kids, which – I think it’s safe to say – we’re all on board for every once in a while!
 Read on for a genius (and FUN) hack for saving money at the pumpkin patch.

 Ask any Mama what she loves about the fall, and nestled somewhere between a Grande Pumpkin Spice Latte and putting on a cozy sweater will be taking the kids to the pumpkin patch.
-Because kids and pumpkins are adorable.
+It’s a fun family tradition that you can start when your babies are teeny tiny and keep up as they grow.
+It signifies the beginning of fall and is something that everyone in my family looks forward to every year.
+Plus, kids and pumpkins make for insanely adorable pictures.
 Need proof?
 Fine.

 The pumpkin patch is AWESOME.
 Whether yours is in the middle of a city and has carnival style rides, a petting zoo and a concession stand or is out in the country and has apple launchers, a corn maze and homemade cider, every one is full of fun for the family.